Elisa-Alvarez/Elisa-Alvarez/Readme.md

-## I'm a Sopouse, Developer, and Team Lead!
+## I'm a Full Stack Web Developer, and Team Lead!

 - 🔭 I’m currently working on a [Portfolio][website]!
 - 🌱 I’m currently learning everything 🤣